-Local Residential Streets
+Local Residential

-Local residential streets provide access to individual lots, accommodate pedestrians and serve as low speed bicycle and vehicle routes.
-Local residential streets are relatively short in total distance related to the other street types, and serve as the street that residential development fronts.
+Local Streets provide access to individual lots, accommodate pedestrians and serve as low speed bicycle and vehicle routes.
+Local streets are relatively short in total distance related to the other street types, and serve as the street that residential development fronts.
 The streetscape is more formal, with street trees planted with regular spacing, and sidewalks on both sides of the street.

-Figure 8.
-Sample Local Residential, Single Family Street Section.
+Local Residential, Single Family Street Section

-Figure 9.
-Sample Local Residential, Multi-Family Street Section.
+Local Residential, Multi-Family Street Section